opnsense/docs/source/manual/install.rst

 To use the nano image follow this process:

 #.
 Create the system disk with using the nano image.
-See :doc:`Installation Media<installation-media>`
+See `Installation Media`_
    how to write the nano image to disk.
 #.
 Install the system disk drive into the system.
 #.
 Configure the system (BIOS) to boot from this disk.